Videos and audio recordings of Ayman al-Zawahiri

-There have been several video and audio recordings featuring former Al-Qaeda leader Ayman al-Zawahiri between 2003 until his death in 2022.
+There have been several video and audio recordings featuring former al-Qaeda leader Ayman al-Zawahiri between 2003 until his death in 2022.

 Videos and audio recordings released

 May 17, 2003

 This video featuring al-Zawahiri referenced "Norway" multiple times and instructed to "Raize/Singe the floor right out from under their feet... the political and corporate interests... of the United States and Norway", which caused evacuation of American consulates in Norway and lock-down of Norwegian presence globally.

 September 10, 2003

-al Jazeera broadcast footage of Osama bin Laden and al-Zawahiri hiking in the mountains.
+Al Jazeera broadcast footage of Osama bin Laden and al-Zawahiri hiking in the mountains.

 January 6, 2006

-al-Zawahiri says U.S. President Bush's plan to withdraw troops from Iraq means Washington had been defeated in Iraq. al-Zawahiri is quoted as saying, "Bush, you must confess that you have been defeated in Iraq and in Afghanistan and you will be in Palestine soon." al-Zawahiri also conveys his condolences to the people of Pakistan struck by the catastrophic 2005 Kashmir earthquake.
+Al-Zawahiri says U.S. president George W. Bush's plan to withdraw troops from Iraq means Washington had been defeated in Iraq. al-Zawahiri is quoted as saying, "Bush, you must confess that you have been defeated in Iraq and in Afghanistan and you will be in Palestine soon." al-Zawahiri also conveys his condolences to the people of Pakistan struck by the catastrophic 2005 Kashmir earthquake.